 Online courses exist on just about any topic you can think of.
 They range in price from free to thousands of dollars, with higher-priced programs promising big results for students.

 - Courses are one of the best ways to help your audience achieve a goal that’s important to them or move past a roadblock that’s been keeping them stuck.
 You can deliver incredible value with little effort on your part.

-- Courses are often offered at a higher price point than other digital products, so your earning potential is higher.
+- Courses are often offered at a higher price point than other digital products, so your earning potential from each affiliate sale is higher.

 - Courses are popular.
 It should be easy to find other influencers in your niche whose courses can help your readers.